SoundaryaMiranam/Stock-Price-Prediction/README.md

 *   keras (https://keras.io/)

 Before you go and run the code, Install all dependencies and also make an application on twitter dev page and get your keys for authentication.

+# Thanks
+Let me know of more updates you'd like to see.